cloudposse/docs/content/faq/init-terraform-fails.md

 ---
 title: "Running `init-terraform` fails: `Permission denied (publickey)`"
-description: "Make sure that your GitHub ssh pubkey has been added to your geodesic ssh-agent"
+description: "Make sure that your GitHub SSH public key has been added to your geodesic `ssh-agent`"
 tags:
 - geodesic
 - ssh-agent